 - Make sure the experience of your users is the same across the devices

-This is quite an intuitive and obvious tip, however, some companies still miss this point when working on the UI and UX of their apps.
-Meanwhile, an average user has at least three different devices that he/she users to manage one account, and that’s why optimizing your UI and UX across them is essential.
-By providing the uniform and holistic experience of interacting with your website or app using different gadgets, you will allow your customers to stay in touch with you and buy your goods or services anytime they feel they need them.
+This is quite an intuitive and obvious tip.
+However, some companies still miss this point when working on the UI and UX of their apps.
+Meanwhile, an average user has at least three different devices that he/she uses to manage one account, and that’s why optimizing your UI and UX across them is essential.
+By providing the uniform and holistic experience of interacting with your website or app using different gadgets, you will allow your customers to stay in touch with you and buy your goods or services anytime they need them.

 - Separate your UI/UX design and the technical development

 One of the best things about UI/UX outsourcing is the ability to combine technical and creative specialists in one powerful team.
-Actually, creating your dealing without the technical support from the developers is not entirely wise since the best products are created only when the entire team has the holistic vision, common goals, may share their ideas, and improve your product until it meets your desires and the ones of your users.
+Actually, creating your dealing without the technical support from the developers is not entirely wise since the best products are created only when the entire team has a holistic vision and common goals, may share their ideas, and improve your product until it meets your desires and the ones of your users.

 - Use irritating elements (even for the sake of marketing)